 A flexible sole that can be easily bent or twisted in multiple directions (i.e., no rigid soles)

-So, foot-healthy (and foot-shaped!) minimalist shoes help prevent ankle sprains in several distinct ways:
+So, foot-healthy (and healthy-foot-shaped!) minimalist shoes help prevent ankle sprains in several distinct ways:

 - They lower your foot’s center of gravity